 Fritz Foy is the President and Publisher of Tor Books.
 His involvement with Tor.com began in January 1967 when he bought the first Star Trek novel, the Ace edition of The Fellowship of the Ring, and a used copy of Detective Comics #326 in Marley’s in East Hampton NY.
 He still has all three.
 He is the Publisher of Tor.com.

-Tom Doherty is the founder, President, and Publisher of Tor Books, which publishes the largest SF and fantasy list in the English-speaking world.
+Tom Doherty is the founder and Chairman of Tor Books, which publishes the largest SF and fantasy list in the English-speaking world.
 He was there when the foundations of the earth were laid.

 Tor.com Publishing and Fiction Editorial Staff

 Patrick Nielsen Hayden

 Patrick Nielsen Hayden is a senior editor at Tor Books and the fiction editorial director of Tor.com.
 With his wife, Teresa Nielsen Hayden, he helped run the 1978 Worldcon, published the science fiction fanzine Izzard, and won TAFF in 1985; today, the Nielsen Haydens operate the weblog Making Light.
 He is the winner of three Hugo Awards and a World Fantasy Award for his editorial work.
 In the rest of his life, he teaches, edits the occasional anthology, and plays lead guitar for the New York City band Whisperado.

 Ellen Datlow is a consulting editor at Tor.com and has had an impressive career in the field, having edited fiction at Omni from 1981-1998.
 She’s also edited The Years Best Fantasy and Horror from 1988-2008 and is responsible for Night Shade’s The Best Horror of the Year anthologies.
 Ellen was won numerous awards for her editorial achievements including the Hugo, three Bram Stoker Awards, and nine World Fantasy Awards.
 She’s been the co-host of the Fantastic Fiction series at the KGB bar since the year 2000.